coshinen/blog/pages/quotes.md

 > * たった一つの真実見抜く、見た目は子供、頭脳は大人。その名は…
 > * 真実はいつもひとつ！

-> Sherlock Holmes, BBC SHERLOCK Series 4, Episode 2, The Lying Detective:
+> Sherlock Holmes, BBC SHERLOCK, Series 4 Episode 2, The Lying Detective:
 > * Must be something comforting about the number three, people always give up after three.

-> Sherlock Holmes, BBC SHERLOCK Series 3, Episode 3, His Last Vow:
+> Sherlock Holmes, BBC SHERLOCK, Series 3 Episode 3, His Last Vow:
 > * Oh, do your research.
 I'm not a hero, I'm a high-functioning sociopath.
 Merry Christmas!

-> Sherlock Holmes, BBC SHERLOCK Series 2, Episode 3, The Reichenbach Fall:
+> Sherlock Holmes, BBC SHERLOCK, Series 2 Episode 3, The Reichenbach Fall:
 > * I may be on the side of the angels, but don't think for one second that I am one of them.
 > * Alone is what I have.
 Alone protects me.

-> Sherlock Holmes, BBC SHERLOCK Series 2, Episode 2, The Hounds of Baskerville:
+> Sherlock Holmes, BBC SHERLOCK, Series 2 Episode 2, The Hounds of Baskerville:
 > * Once you've ruled out the impossible, whatever remains, however improbable, must be true.

-> Sherlock Holmes, BBC SHERLOCK Series 2, Episode 1, A Scandal in Belgravia:
+> Sherlock Holmes, BBC SHERLOCK, Series 2 Episode 1, A Scandal in Belgravia:
 > * Sentiment is a chemical defect found in the losing side.

-> Sherlock Holmes, BBC SHERLOCK Series 1, Episode 3, The Great Game:
+> Sherlock Holmes, BBC SHERLOCK, Series 1 Episode 3, The Great Game:
 > * Listen, this is my hard drive, and it only makes sense to put things in there that are useful, REALLY useful.

-> Sherlock Holmes, BBC SHERLOCK Series 1, Episode 2, The Blind Banker:
+> Sherlock Holmes, BBC SHERLOCK, Series 1 Episode 2, The Blind Banker:
 > * I don't eat when I'm working.
 Digesting slows me down.
 > * You want to hide a tree, then a forest is the best place to do it, wouldn't you say?
 People would just walk straight past, not knowing, unable to decipher the message.

-> Sherlock Holmes, BBC SHERLOCK Series 1, Episode 1, A Study in Pink:
+> Sherlock Holmes, BBC SHERLOCK, Series 1 Episode 1, A Study in Pink:
 > * Come at once if convenient.
 If inconvenient come anyway.

 > Sherlock Holmes, A Game of Shadows: